Fihlo0111/Data-Analytics-Portfolio/SQL-Project/README.md

-The CEO wants to know:
+**The CEO wants to know:**

-Which products sell the most?
+1.Which products sell the most?
-Which stores generate the most revenue?
+2.Which stores generate the most revenue?
-Which customers spend the most?
+3.Which customers spend the most?
-Which months have the highest sales?
+4.Which months have the highest sales?
-Which salespeople perform best?
+5.Which salespeople perform best?

-Database Design
+**Database Design**

-We'll create five tables.
+**We'll create five tables:**

-Customers
+1.Customers

-Products
+2.Products

-Stores
+3.Stores

-Employees
+4.Employees

-Sales
+5.Sales